Poggio Bracciolini: Works

-Poggio, like Aeneas Sylvius Piccolomini (who became Pius II), was a great traveller, and wherever he went he brought enlightened powers of observation trained in liberal studies to bear upon the manners of the countries he visited.
-We owe to his pen curious remarks on English and Swiss customs, valuable notes on the remains of ancient monuments in Rome, and a singularly striking portrait of Jerome of Prague as he appeared before the judges who condemned him to the stake.
+Poggio, like Aeneas Sylvius Piccolomini (who became Pius II), was a traveller, and wherever he went he brought powers of observation trained in studies to bear upon the manners of the countries he visited.

 In literature he embraced the whole sphere of contemporary studies, and distinguished himself as an orator, a writer of rhetorical treatises, a panegyrist of the dead, a passionate impugner of the living, a sarcastic polemist, a translator from the Greek, an epistolographer and grave historian and a facetious compiler of fabliaux in Latin.

 His cultural/social/moral essays covered a wide range of subjects concerning the interests and values of his time: